 As professionals, students are expected to strictly adhere to the attendance policy.
-The Academic Performance, Promotion and Standards (APPS) Committee may consider non-compliance with the Attendance Policy by MSBS-1 and MSBS-2 students as a violation of CUSOM policy which may result in disciplinary action.
+The APPS Committee may consider non-compliance with the Attendance Policy by MSBS-1 and MSBS-2 students as a violation of CUSOM professionalism policy which may result in disciplinary action.
 APPS Committee actions include, but are not limited to, loss of remedial privileges; removal from any leadership position with any student club, organization, or student government office; and possible notation of policy violations or professionalism in the student's record.
 In extreme cases, absenteeism or tardiness may result in dismissal from the program.